Definition of a Student

 Texas A&M International University reserves the right, through due process, to place on probation, suspend, or expel any student for improper conduct.

 Other Procedures and policies

 When the death of a currently enrolled student is reported, the Office of the University Registrar must be notified immediately.
 After confirming the death, the Office of the University Registrar takes the following steps:

 - Notifies the President, the Vice President of Student Success, the appropriate faculty and college dean.

 - Sets grades for all current courses to a nonpunitive mark of “W” and updates directory data to block mailings to the deceased.

 - Notifies the Business Office of the effective date of the assignment of the mark.

 - Notifies the Financial Aid Office.

 Hazing is a criminal violation under Texas law.
-A person may be found guilty of criminal conduct for hazing, encouraging hazing, permitting hazing, or having knowledge of the planning of hazing incidents and failing to report in writing his/her knowledge to the Dean of Student Success.
+A person may be found guilty of criminal conduct for hazing, encouraging hazing, permitting hazing, or having knowledge of the planning of hazing incidents and failing to report in writing their knowledge.

 Both failing to report hazing and hazing that does not result in serious bodily injury are Class B misdemeanors.
 Hazing that results in serious bodily injury is a Class A misdemeanor.
 Hazing resulting in a death is a state jail felony.
 An organization found guilty of hazing may be fined $5,000 to $10,000 or, for incident causing personal injury or property damage, an amount double the loss or expenses incurred because of the hazing incident.
 It is not a defense to prosecution that the person hazed consented to the hazing activity.